-We work with large multinational organisations and in the past a fairly reliable indicator of a slowdown in business is an extension of decision-making times, a reluctance to make a final decision, and an increase in the number of people involved.
+We work with large multinational organizations and in the past a fairly reliable indicator of a slowdown in business is an extension of decision-making times, a reluctance to make a final decision, and an increase in the number of people involved.

 This may indicate a growing aversion to risk, or perhaps that people have less resources to spend an external support so they consider them more carefully.